Turns Out, This Is What Most Brides Do With Wedding Gift Money

 “My husband and I decided to split the wedding gift money we received in three ways.
 Saving cash to pay for the wedding led to both of us accruing credit card debt," Katie, 30, said.
 "We each took a third to pay down our debt, and then the other third went into our joint account.
 Eventually we used the joint account money to furnish our new home."

 Weddings are expensive.
-So the next time you feel a bit awkward about handing the bride and groom a few bucks, remember, it’ll more than likely be put to good use.
+So the next time you feel a bit awkward about handing the bride and groom a few notes, remember, it’ll more than likely be put to good use.

 Advertisement